HectorRamosJunior/Twotter/README.md

 Site currently handles users and custom twoots on the index page, onto implementing user search and allowing users to follow each other!

-A demo of the current website prototype is below:
+An image of the current website prototype is below:
 ![Image on imgur here](http://i.imgur.com/ZvWIPFQ.png)